 And due to the fact that it’s a semi-automatic rifle with a detachable box magazine, the AR-10 can still be used for most tactical uses, and even for home defense if necessary.

-This is not to say that the AR-10 has no disadvantages.
+The AR-10 some disadvantages.
 It is larger and heavier than the AR-15, and therefore not as wieldy in tight conditions.
 The .308 or 6.5 Creedmoor rounds can also be excessive for home defense purposes, and a lighter round such as 9mm or 5.56 may be more desirable.
 The calibers the AR-10 is chambered for are also usually more expensive than the smaller AR-15 calibers.

 But still, the AR-10 has excellent long range capabilities, its accurate, it can drop North American big game, and it can be used for tactical purposes.
 For these reasons, there is simply no denying that it is a highly practical and versatile rifle platform.
 There are honestly few other rifle platforms that can fulfill as many purposes and roles as the AR-10 can.